Reveal – Practice

 The resulting new building is constructed entirely in timber using glulam frames and timber joists to support the ceilings, walls and cladding.
 The only steel used in the superstructure is for the connections between the glulams, bolts and screws used in the connections and diaphragms.
-The use of a timber frame further saved the project approx. 3 tonnes of carbon.
+The use of a timber frame further saved the project approximately 3 tonnes of carbon.

 At Oak Tree House we revealed the opportunity to beautifully build anew on old structures, while enhancing the cost efficiency and sustainability of the final building delivered.

 An ambitious refurbishment, converting the site from redundant government offices into a luxury London hotel and residential apartments.
 The Old War Office is undergoing a transformation from a disused site in the heart of the city, to a place to welcome locals and tourists alike.
 The new site will feature spaces for local businesses and health and wellbeing, along with a grand new ballroom, leisure spaces, and generous parking facilities, whilst maintaining the historic character of the Grade II* listed building.

 Our proposal showcased the site’s potential without any detriment to the existing structure, such as introducing new basements beneath the existing courtyards whilst mindful of the load-paths of the surrounding stone facades.
 The investigations showed that the existing structure could accommodate up to four additional underground storeys, unseen from street level and with minimum impact on the historic fabric.
 We revealed significant ways to reduce costs, using resource material efficiently.